Ndumiso-coder/HousesSalePricePredictionUsingOnlyTwoFeaturesInTheDataset/README.md

 - Handled missing & duplicate values and ensured data types were correct for modeling.

 ### 3. Exploratory Data Analysis (EDA)
-- Visualized the relationship in our features od interest using a correlation matrix
+- Visualized the relationship between the three columns of interest using a correlation matrix

 ### 4. Feature Selection
 - Selected Gr_Liv_Area and Garage_Area as independent variables (predictors).